uwescience/hsistem-cloud101/_episodes/02_framework.md

 ### cloud101 is *open*

-If cloud computing was VMs and storage we would not be teaching this course.
+If cloud computing was VMs and storage we would not be here today!
+There must be a bit more... so let's begin with who we are and how we see the **Researcher**!

 ![red queen](/cloud101_intro/fig/redqueen.png)

+We work out of UW IT and the eScience Institute to try and accelerate research by helping the **Researcher**.
+Since the Researcher is so central to our lives we capitalize the title and include the above handy illutration: A person running as fast as they can just to stand in one place and even faster than that to make progress... sometimes with a student or two in tow.

+This one-day course is primarily introductory but also as hands-on as we can make it.
+You have made the time to be here -- maybe you stopped running for a moment -- and we are working hard to give you value for your time.

 The course can accommodate only a limited number of participants.
 We are committed to providing our materials openly through a public website.
+The content here is therefore more comprehensive than an outline.

-Our call to action:
-Share awareness of this course and the eScience Institute with your colleagues.
+Our call to action to you: Share awareness of both this course and of the eScience Institute with your colleagues.

-### Your way foreward after today's coursework
+### Your way foreward after today

 - Bookmark [cloud maven](http://cloudmaven.org)
 - Bookmark [this course](https://cloudmaven.github.io/documentation/rc_cloud101_immersion.html)
 - Share this course with colleagues
-- Visit the Data Science Studio: Office hours including cloud vendors
+- Visit the Data Science Studio: Office hours including those of cloud vendors
-- Search engines, YouTube, StackOverflow, UW Help
+- Search engines, YouTube, StackOverflow, UW Help: Use the web
-- Remember that the vendors are highly motivated to help you: Online and in person
-- Know about, even use: GitHub, Jupyter, Django
+- Know about, use: GitHub, Jupyter, Django, Slack
 - Apply for research computing credits on the platform of your choice
 - Set up your cloud account, build your environment, get back to your research